How Many Brackets Per Shelf Based on Length?

 As an example, these 46" long shelves are supported with three heavy duty J brackets.
 While they may not seem especially long - they are thick, solid, white oak and need more support down the entire length of the shelf.

-Hopefully this makes it easy to determine how many brackets per shelf for every project.
+Hopefully this chart and description makes it easy to determine how many brackets per shelf for every project.
+Of course, every project is different and we encourage installers to consider all of the factors for their installation.